FREQUENTLY ASKED QUESTIONS ABOUT THE NEUROSCIENCE CONCENTRATION:

 Q. How do I get a concentration advisor?

-A. Go to the Neuroscience office, Sidney Frank Hall of Life Science Building, Room 315 (401-863-1054), and say that you have decided to concentrate in Neuroscience.
+A. Go to the Neuroscience office, Sidney Frank Hall, Room 315 (863-1054), and say that you have decided to concentrate in Neuroscience.
 You will automatically be assigned to an advisor.
 If you have not yet decided but simply want to talk to someone about your course selection you can also arrange this through the office.

 Q. Can I choose my own advisor?

 A. No. All faculty in the Department serve as concentration advisors and we try to distribute the advising load evenly among them.
 Your concentration advisor is the individual primarily responsible for monitoring your progress through the concentration and for completing the necessary forms He or she will co-sign the Student/Advisor Agreement and will certify to the Registrar that you have completed the concentration, when and if you do.
 However, all faculty in the Department are available for consultation about specific aspects of your concentration and you should feel free to call on them.

 Q. I am a freshman who has just taken NEUR0010.
 What is the usual sequence of courses that I should take if I am thinking of being a Neuroscience concentrator?

 A. The three core courses of the Neuroscience concentration are NEUR0010, NEUR1020, and NEUR1030.
 We would recommend that you take NEUR1020 and NEUR1030 as a sophomore and use the spring semester of your first year to take basic science background courses.

 Q. I am a sophomore who has just taken NEUR0010.
 What is the usual sequence of courses that I should take if I am thinking of being a Neuroscience concentrator?